Ljubo-Grubisic/Minecraft/README.md

 generiranje chunkove.
 Možda još implementiram lighting system.

-Final thesis of high school (Technical School Zagreb)
+Final thesis of high school

 The goal of this project is to make a game engine and the basics of minecraft.
 Some of the things I will try to recreate is loading, unloading and